 Below is a rundown of the advantages of CPU design based on complex instruction set computer architecture:

-• Chip designers can make CISC processors upward compatible because of the ease in microcoding new instructions.
+2. Semiconductor designers can design CISC processors upward compatible because of the ease of microcoding new instructions.

-• It can utilize fewer instructions to implement a given task since the execution of a single instruction will also execute and complete several low-level tasks.
+4. It can use fewer instructions for task implementation since executing a single instruction will also execute and complete several low-level tasks.

-• The architecture uses general-purpose hardware to carry commands.
-The structure of the instruction set does not need to be changed when adding new commands.
+7. The architecture uses general-purpose hardware to carry commands.
+The instruction set does not need to be changed when adding new commands.

 Disadvantages of CISC Architecture